AnyTimeTraveler/pipes-and-rust/Readme.md

 # Installation (from Binary)

 1. Download the [latest release](https://github.com/AnyTimeTraveler/pipes-and-rust/releases)
-2. Set IP or hostname in `install.sh`
+2. Set IP or hostname and port in `install.sh`
 3. Run `install.sh` as normal user

 # Installation (from Source)